 - Monsters Everywhere

 - No Ending: Ending?
 How about a middle?
-Unfortunately, the devs have yet to completely implement a plotline.
+Unfortunately, the devs never actually got around to implementing a plotline.

 - Nintendo Hard: However, unlike Atlus-Made games, there are a few instances of Fake Difficulty.